-- 4.1 Copies of the Fund's draft financial statements as at 30 June 2020 were supplied by Vision Super for the investigation together with details of the investment strategy at 30 June 2020.
-We were also provided a breakdown of the draft market value of assets by sub-plan.
-We have been advised by Vision Super that the unaudited financial statements have been prepared consistently with AASB1056 and have relied on these statements as being materially reflective of final audited financial statements.
-A summary of cash flows over the period 1 July 2017 to 30 June 2020 is set out in Appendix C. - 4.2 The fair value of the Defined Benefit plan assets (including pensioners and deferred beneficiaries) as at 30 June 2020 used in the valuation was \$2,227.0 million.
-No amounts are included in respect of accumulation accounts of members, except certain defined benefit offset accounts.
-The unaudited financial statements include the fair value of assets for the three defined benefit sub-plans and this value is consistent with that amount.
-Vision Super has confirmed draft financial statements are expected to be materially same as audited financial statements. - 4.3 The asset value includes the remaining contributions receivable in respect of past calls for additional contributions by Vision Super.
-We have been advised that the vast majority of the additional contributions have been paid by the Authorities. - 4.4 The fair value of assets above excludes \$5.0 million in respect of the Death and Disability reserve from the assets because we have not included an amount for incurred but not reported claims in the calculation of the funding position.
-In Section 8 we have reviewed the amount of this reserve.
+- 4.1 Copies of the Fund's unaudited financial statements as at 30 June 2023 were supplied by Vision Super for the investigation together with details of the investment strategy at 30 June 2023.
+We were also provided a breakdown of the unaudited market value of assets by subplan.
+We have been advised by Vision Super that the unaudited financial statements have been prepared consistently with AASB1056 and have relied on these statements as being materially reflective of final audited financial statements. - 4.2 The fair value of the Defined Benefit plan assets (including pensioners and deferred beneficiaries) as at 30 June 2023 used in the valuation was \$2,163.9 million.
+No amounts are included in respect of accumulation accounts of members, except certain defined benefit offset accounts and deferred beneficiaries.
+It also includes fixed term pensioners. - 4.3 The asset value includes the remaining contributions receivable in respect of past calls for additional contributions by Vision Super.
+We have been advised that the vast majority of the additional contributions have been paid by the Authorities. - 4.4 The above fair value of assets excludes \$5.0 million in respect of the Death and Disability reserve from the assets because we have not included an amount for incurred but not reported claims in the calculation of the funding position.
+In Section 8, we have reviewed the amount of this reserve.
 Vision Super has excluded the Operational Risk Financial Requirement from the Defined Benefit plan assets in the financial statements. - 4.5 We believe that the most suitable approach for this investigation is to adopt the fair value of assets for all purposes.
 The funding position of the Defined Benefit plan may be variable because of the current high volatility in asset valuations.